top of page

 Being photographed, you should feel: light, celebrated, free, comfortable.
 Especially with your brand-spanking new spouse.
 Portraits with them is time to soak in the newlywed bliss and stare longingly into their eyes.
 Similarly to photos with your closest family and friends, it should feel celebratory and heart-wrenchingly emotional.

 I honor that.
 I don't see it as my role to distort your day, but it is absolutely my role to be immersed in it with you and to bring a calm energy to allow you to feel at ease (light, celebrated, free, comfortable) being photographed.
 This results in a wedding gallery of images where you look back and remember how it felt to be there, not what pose I told you to do.
+(Keep scrolling, because this does NOT mean I won't pose you!).

 This is what documentary approach is all about.

-There's a time and place for looking at the camera and smiling, and that doesn't have to be so stiff or regimented.
-During any set time for portraits, I encourage couples to take in the moment and I'll handle the rest; organizing folks and providing gentle direction.
+There's a time and place for looking at the camera and smiling, and even that doesn't have to be so stiff or regimented.
+During any set time for portraits, I encourage couples to take in the moment and I'll handle the rest; organizing folks and providing direction.
 What I'm getting at, is that this doesn't have to be your *entire* wedding day, just pockets here and there versus abiding by a strict shot list and timeline for posed photos.

 Ok, so then what does it look like?